LANL-Bioinformatics/edgev3_app/README.md

 - Docker Engine or Docker Desktop with Compose support.
 - Enough local disk space for project outputs, reference data, workflow caches, and container images.
 - Host ports `8080` and `5000` available.
 The helper script also checks `27017` during some commands.
 - Linux `amd64` container support.
-The compose file sets `platform: linux/amd64` for all services, so Apple Silicon hosts will use Docker's emulation path.
+The compose file sets `platform: linux/amd64` for all services.
+Apple Mac OS is not supported.

 ### Start the Stack